 City’s Youth Speak Up

-It is important for those involved to “wake up”, listen, learn, and implement the recommended actions.
+It is important for those involved with students to “wake up”, listen, learn, and implement the recommended actions.
 Some of the “lessons learned” have been summarized.
 The students spoke up about: relationships, mental health, skills/supports, voice and choice, and communication.

 Under the leadership of Michael Crifasi, PDAAB Fundraising Chair, the team was able to raise $10,000 to support students through the Alexandria Resilience Fund and the “2020 Emergency Tech and Supplies Fund”.